openhab/org.openhab.binding.zwave/doc/fibaro/fgwdseu_0_0.md

 ### Group 1: Lifeline

 The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
 When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
-1st association group – “Lifeline” reports the device status and allows for assigning single device only (main controller by default).
+<p&gt1st association group – “Lifeline” reports the device status and allows for assigning single device only (main controller by default).</p&gt

 Association group 1 supports 1 node.

 ### Group 2: ON/OFF (1)

-2nd association group – “On/Off (1)” is used to turn the associated devices on/off reflecting button operation for 1st channel (uses Basic command class).
+<p&gt2nd association group – “On/Off (1)” is used to turn the associated devices on/off reflecting button operation for 1st channel (uses Basic command class).</p&gt

 Association group 2 supports 5 nodes.

 ### Group 3: Dimmer (1)

-3rd association group – “Dimmer (1)” is used to change level of associated devices reflecting button operation for 1st channel (uses Switch Multilevel command class).
+<p&gt3rd association group – “Dimmer (1)” is used to change level of associated devices reflecting button operation for 1st channel (uses Switch Multilevel command class).</p&gt

 Association group 3 supports 5 nodes.

 ### Group 4: ON/OFF (2)

-4th association group* – “On/Off (2)” is used to turn the associated devices on/off reflecting button operation for 2nd channel (uses Basic command class).
+<p&gt4th association group* – “On/Off (2)” is used to turn the associated devices on/off reflecting button operation for 2nd channel (uses Basic command class).</p&gt

 Association group 4 supports 5 nodes.

 ### Group 5: Dimmer (2)

-5th association group* – “Dimmer (2)” is used to change level of associated devices reflecting button operation for 2nd channel (uses Switch Multilevel command class).
+<p&gt5th association group* – “Dimmer (2)” is used to change level of associated devices reflecting button operation for 2nd channel (uses Switch Multilevel command class).</p&gt

 Association group 5 supports 5 nodes.